aronnicksnts/Ph-Real-Estate/README.md

 Afterwards, the number of empty rows per column was taken for each of the property, and if the column had more than 50% missing data for the property, that particular column was removed.
 And if the number of missing data is less than 10%, the rows with the missing data were removed instead.

 The datasets were all then saved into their own separate csv files.

+### Data Visualization

+Data visualization was done in the notebook titled as *datavisualization.ipynb*.
+In it, a histogram is created for each of the listings for buying or selling of apartments, condominiums, and houses.
+The histogram shows the prices of each of the listings offered.
+Afterwards, a map visualization is also used to show the different averages per region.
+The number of listings were shown, the average buying prices, average renting prices for each of the dataset is shown and the average amenities per region is also shown.